filecoin-project/FIPs/FIPS/fip-solstice.md

 the stream weights and the orchestrator wallet-to-share map in its own state and, each epoch, reads only that local state.
 It makes no FEVM call on the consensus path.
-The two governed contracts sit off the consensus path and only *write into* f02: the Stream Weight Actor pushes weights via SetWeightRecords and the SRA pushes the share map via SetShares, once per quarter.
+The two governed contracts sit off the consensus path and only *write into* f02: the Stream Weights Actor pushes weights via SetWeightRecords and the SRA pushes the share map via SetShares, once per quarter.
 We chose this write-in topology, rather than routing the service stream through the SRA or having f02 read from